prohor33/qa-roberta-ru-saas/README.md

 # QA Roberta Ru SaaS
-Question answering on russian as a service with XLMRobertaLarge by [Alexander Kaigorodov](https://huggingface.co/AlexKay)
+Question answering on russian as a service with XLMRobertaLarge.
+Thanks for the model to [Alexander Kaigorodov](https://huggingface.co/AlexKay).

 ## Build image